schiavonedimitri/yauos/README.md

-YAUOS (Yet Another Unix-like OS) is an hobby operating system i'm developing for education purposes.
-As soon as the project takes a better shape this will be updated with documentation, build instructions and so on.
+YAUOS (Yet Another Unix-like OS) is an hobby operating system i'm developing for educational purposes.
+As soon as the project takes shape this will be updated with documentation, build instructions and so on.